Bannatyne v Overtoun: Significance

-The Churches (Scotland) Act 1905, which gave effect to these recommendations, was passed in August.
+The Churches (Scotland) Act 1905 (5 Edw.
+7. c.
+12), which gave effect to these recommendations, was passed in August.
 The commissioners appointed were those on whose report the act was formed, plus two others.
 The allocation of churches and manses was a slow business, but by 1908 over 100 churches had been assigned to the Free Church.
 Some of the dispossessed U.F.
 Church congregations, most of them in the Highlands, found shelter for a time in the parish churches; but it was early decided that, in spite of objections to erecting additional church buildings, in districts where many were now standing empty, 60 new churches and manses should at once be built at a cost of about £150,000.
 In October 1906 the commission intimated that the Assembly Hall and the New College Buildings were to belong to the U.F.
 Church while the Free Church received the offices in Edinburgh and a tenement to be converted into a college, while the library was to be vested in the U. F. Church, but open to members of both.
 After having held its Assembly in university class-rooms for two years, and in another hall in 1905, in 1906 the U.F.
 Church again occupied the historic buildings of the Free Church.
 All the foreign missions and all the continental stations were also adjudged to the United Free Church.
 (Incidentally, the same act also provided for the relaxation of subscription to the Westminster Confession in the Church of Scotland; thus Parliament, had involved itself in the affairs of all Presbyterian churches.)